windhamdavid/til/notes/work/wealth.md

 ## Log

-- 24/12/16 - kept Robinhood account for playing 🔥 around.
+- 24/12/16 - kept Robinhood account for playing 🔥
 - 24/09/12 - new broker, moved portfolio
 - 23/12/18 - needed a place to note some news on investing